darktable-org/dtdocs/content/darkroom/processing-modules/module-controls.md

 : A bent line extending from the triangular marker moves with your mouse.
 The closer your mouse pointer is to the triangular marker the coarser the control you have over the value; the further away from the triangular marker the finer your control.
 Left-click with your mouse to accept the new value and hide the pop-up.

 : Alternatively you can type in a new value using your keyboard and commit by hitting the Enter key.
-You may even supply the new value in the form of an arithmetic expression which darktable will calculate for you -- the previous value is referenced as “x”.
+You may even supply the new value in the form of an arithmetic expression which Ansel will calculate for you -- the previous value is referenced as “x”.

 : For most sliders, the minimum and maximum values displayed are known as "soft limits" -- they do not represent the minimum/maximum values that you may enter, merely a suggested range of "normal" values that most users will not need to exceed.
 As well as these soft limits, each slider also has "hard limits" which may not be exceeded.